jaliss/securesocial/docs/src/manual/source/guide/views-customization.md

 ## Customizing SecureSocial Static Files

 SecureSocial allows you to modify the paths used to access some of its static resources, like `JQuery` or `Bootstrap`, so you can load your own modified files.
-Using this feature you can ensure that both SecureSocial and your application run the same versions of the libraries or apply minor style changes without using `TemplatesPlugin`.
+Using this feature you can ensure that both SecureSocial and your application run the same versions of the libraries or apply minor style changes without using `ViewTemplates`.

 To modify a static file you just need to add a value in the configuration file indicating the path of the file to be used.
 SecureSocial will detect that and use your file.
 If a configuration key is missing then the default file included by SecureSocial will be used.